pinterest/thriftcheck/README.md

 - **Collections**: `map`, `list`, `set`
 - **Structures**: `union`, `struct`, `exception`

-The check performs semantic type matching, including resolving `TypeReference`s to their underlying types, so it works correctly with typedefs and other indirect type references.
+The check performs semantic type matching, including resolving `typedef`s to their underlying types, so it works correctly with typedefs and other indirect type references.

 ### `names.reserved`